 That’s a wrap for this post!
 Thanks to everyone for stopping by.
-A big ‘Thank You’ to my followers in social media.
-If you’re on Twitter, Tumblr, Instagram, or Facebook, let’s connect!
-As for the COVID-19 pandemic, stay safe, stay positive, and test negative!
+A big ‘Thank You’ to all of you who pay this website a visit and my followers in social media.
+If you’re on Twitter, Tumblr, Mastodon, Instagram, or Facebook, let’s connect!

 See you next Saturday!